thebjorn/pydeps/README.rst

 Version history
 ---------------
+**Version 3.0.7** Discover PEP 420 implicit namespace packages — directories without an ``__init__.py`` are now treated as namespace packages, and the modules under them appear in the dependency graph.
+Thanks to gdetrez_ for the original bug report in #19.

 **Version 3.0.6** Un-deprecate ``--show-cycles`` — the flag now reduces the graph to just the nodes that participate in an import cycle and the edges between them.
 Thanks to hartwork_ for the test case and feedback in #197.